CONCLAVE

 The Creation of Adam by Michelangelo in The Sistine chapel, Vatican City

 Movies that motivate and inspire are in short supply these days.
-The reasons many of us were drawn to this industry was because of stories filled with hero’s.
+The reasons many of us were drawn to cinema was because of stories filled with hero’s.
 Most scripts are modeled after the hero’s journey.
+Good versus evil.
 The good guy besting the bad guy.
-Good versus evil.
 Hope was part of the resolve.

-Hollywood has created a culture that has distorted the view of conservatism and faith.
+Hollywood has created a culture that has distorted the view of faith and conservatism.
 There is poor representation and they have taught younger generations to have little to no respect for the church or believers.
-Focus on propaganda and indoctrination has gotten so bad that it shows in the quality of the work.
-The art of film making has been forgotten and the craft is on a downward spiral.

 The Last Supper by Leonardo da Vinci depicts Jesus and the apostles at a table.